nykabhishek/nykabhishek-academic-kickstart/content/project/rmv/index.md

 ---
 title: Reference Machine Vision for ADAS functions
-summary: The objective of this project was to develop a reference Lane Detection (LD) system that will provide a benchmark for evaluating different lane markings, sensors, and perception algorithms.
-An extensive video dataset was developed by driving on various roads in Central Texas with changing weather conditions, time of day, pavement marking presence, and luminance variables.
-The dataset was used to develop a reference system to benchmark lane marking materials and their effect on lane detection (LD) performance of perception algorithms used in Lane Departure Warning (LDW) and Lane Keep Assist (LKA) modules.
+summary: The objective of this project was to develop a reference system for lane detection (LD) that will provide a benchmark for evaluating different lane markings, sensors, and perception algorithms.
+I generated an extensive lane detection (LD) dataset by driving on various roads in Central Texas with changing weather conditions, time of day, pavement marking quality, and pavement materials.
+Further, I studied the relationship between lane marking quality and LD algorithm performance used in ADAS using statistical methods to propose a reference test system for state agencies and OEMs to benchmark lane marking quality and its effect on LD performance.
 tags:
 - Deep Learning
 - Computer Vision